 Right to Request Restrictions.
 You have the right to ask us to restrict or limit the Medical Information we use or disclose about you for treatment, payment or healthcare operations.
-In addition, if you pay for a particular service in full, out-of-pocket, on the date of service, you may ask us not to disclose any related Medical Information to your health plan.
+In addition, if you pay for a particular service in full, out-of-pocket, on the date of service, you may ask us not to disclose any related Medical Information to your health plan for payment or health care operations purposes.
 Unless required by law, we are not required to agree to all requests.
 If we do agree, we will comply unless the information is needed to provide emergency treatment.

 Right to a Paper Copy of this Notice.
-Upon your request, you may at any time obtain a paper copy of this Notice.
-To do so, please contact the Advocate Health Care site HIPAA Coordinator.
+Upon your request, you may obtain a copy of this Notice, either by email or in paper format.
+To do so, please submit your request to Privacy Officer, Advocate Health Care, 3075 Highland Parkway, Suite 600, Downers Grove, Illinois 60515, phone: 630-929-5922.
 You also may access a copy of this Notice on our web site at www.advocatehealth.com.

 All requests for copies of medical records should be directed to the Release of Information area in the Medical Records Department on the lower level of Dreyer Medical Clinic's West Aurora site at 1870 West Galena Boulevard, Aurora, Illinois, 60506, between the hours of 8:00 a.m. and 5:00 p.m.
 Monday through Friday.
 You may also call 630-859-7266 for assistance.
 All requests are processed within three to five days after the appropriate completed release forms have been received.